stanbrub/benchmark/docs/gc/train-dashboard.md

 ## Docker Compose Setup

-The following is an example docker compose file.
+The following is an example `docker-compose.yml` file.
 ```
 services:
   deephaven: